Waitākere Ranges

 The main road through the ranges is the Scenic Drive.
 It starts in Titirangi and heads northwest to Waitākere township, following the eastern ridge of the ranges.
 Scenic Drive can also be accessed from Forest Hill Road, West Coast Road from Oratia and Mountain Road from Henderson Valley.

-Best reservoir walks are Waitākere Reservoir from the north end of Scenic Drive and Upper Nihotupu from Piha Road.
-The best walk to see more mature kauri are the easy Nature Trails from Arataki Visitor Centre on Scenic Drive.
+The best reservoir walks are Waitākere Reservoir from the north end of Scenic Drive and Upper Nihotupu from Piha Road.
+The easiest walk to see more mature kauri is the Nature Trails from Arataki Visitor Centre on Scenic Drive.
+To see truly ancient trees, head to the Cascade Kauri walks on the northeast side of the regional park, beside Waitākere Golf Club.

 The more time you spend in the area, the more you will discover!
 Check out the links throughout this page for many more Waitākere options.